"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 If users can’t find exactly what they’re looking for with a few clicks, they’re more likely to check out your closest competitors.

-With a search bar on your website, you’re giving users the chance to explore your website as much as they can.
+With a search bar on your website, you’re allowing users to explore your website as much as possible.

 If the search box is connected to your Google Analytics, you can explore the data to see how often a particular query is searched.

 This will help you to understand your audience’s interest.
-The type of content your users likes to read.
+The type of content your users like to read.

-For an eCommerce site, this tactic could be of great benefit to your advantage.
-For example, if a lot of people are searching for a “red Gucci bag”.
+For an eCommerce site, this tactic could greatly benefit your advantage.
+For example, if a lot of people are searching for a “red Gucci bag,”

-The next thing you may want to do is to bring to the website front a dedicated red Gucci bag page.
+The next thing you may want to do is bring a dedicated red Gucci bag page to the website front.
 Make it easily accessible to your users, and give it more exposure.

-With the rise in social media sites and their heavy usage among internet users, most people now accustom to a search function.
+With social media sites’ rise and heavy usage among internet users, most people are now accustomed to a search function.

-So it is not even a matter of choice having a search bar on the website, it is now part of a good web design practice.
+So having a search bar on the website is not a matter of choice; it is now part of a good web design practice.

 People use the search function on social media sites to look up a lost friend, find job opportunities, search profiles, photos, videos, hashtags, etc…